 The most significant economic factor for the District is the State of Oregon's State School Fund formula.
 The formula consists of a General Purpose Grant, a Transportation Grant, and certain local revenues.
-For the year ended June 30, 2023, the State School Fund General Purpose Grant provided approximately 39.7 percent of the District's total revenues, and 64.0 percent of the District's General Fund revenues.
-The state has appropriated \$10.2 billion for SSF payments in the 2023-25 biennium and increased Student Success Act funding next year, but even these welcome improvements will not allow the district to operate at current service levels without drawing down our General Fund reserves.
+For the year ended June 30, 2024, the State School Fund General Purpose Grant provided approximately 42.7 percent of the District's total revenues, and 64.1 percent of the District's General Fund revenues.
+The state has appropriated \$10.2 billion for SSF payments in the 2023-25 biennium and corrected High School Success funding in 2024-25, but even these welcome improvements will not allow the district to operate at current service levels without drawing down our General Fund reserves.

-Enrollment is expected to remain relatively stable through the 2024-25 school year, after which we will begin to see the effects on enrollment as smaller kindergarten cohorts enter the system and larger senior classes graduate and leave us to start their adult lives.
+Enrollment is expected to decline in the 2024-25 school year, as we continue to see the effects on enrollment as smaller kindergarten cohorts enter the system and larger senior classes graduate and leave us to start their adult lives.
 By the 2029-2030 school year we project enrollment will have further declined by 250 students.
-As State School Fund dollars are primarily allocated based on student enrollment, this will further challenge the district's resources.
+As State School Fund dollars are primarily allocated based on student enrollment, this will continue to challenge the district's resources.

 The District has analyzed its financial holdings and doesn't anticipate any liquidity problems in the next twelve months.
-The General Fund maintains a healthy fund balance, even with the expectation of fund drawdowns in 2023-24 to maintain services, and other funds are well provisioned to meet the needs of the district.
+The General Fund maintains a healthy fund balance, even with the expectation of fund drawdowns in 2024-25 to maintain services, and the District has moved forward with a planned closure of Clear Lake Elementary at the end of the 2024-25 school year to begin the process of adjusting to declining enrollment.

-The District's Budget Committee and School Board considered enrollment trends, state funding levels, fund balances and many other factors while preparing the District's budget for the 2023-24 fiscal year.
+The District's Budget Committee and School Board considered enrollment trends, state funding levels, fund balances and many other factors while preparing the District's budget for the 2024-25 fiscal year.